Getting started with MONKEY

 Port create

 Now you are done!
-Test it by pressing random keys on Monkey and check if the notes are received in the INPUT MONITOR of MIDIBerry.
+Test it by pressing keys on MONKEY and check if the notes are received in the INPUT MONITOR of MIDIBerry.

 MIDIBerry input